johnreynolds3d/NeuralNet/README.md

 # neuralnet

-### An Implementation of an Artificial Neural Network in C

-In this project, an Artificial Neural Network learns the logical operations AND, NAND, OR, NOR, XOR, and XNOR.
+### Gaze in disbelief as an Artificial Neural Network (AKA Multilayer Perceptron) does its darndest to learn the logical operations AND, NAND, OR, NOR, XOR, and XNOR!

 ![Screenshot](/img/neuralnet.webp?raw=true "")